delucis/bgio-effects/docs/src/pages/tutorial/index.md

 </Aside>

-See [the plain JS client docs](/en/client/plain-js) for more details about `EffectsEmitter`.
+See [the plain JS client docs][plainjs-docs] for more details about `EffectsEmitter`.

 </Fragment>